InsuranceUpdated March 2026

 LowNational avg: $600High

-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 In Waco, that climate reality intersects with an economy built on a value-oriented market where your dollar stretches further than in most American cities.
-The result for health insurance is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for health insurance is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $39K frames what's affordable — and what isn't.

 What Matters Most